beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 > Earlier on we stated that an event handler may not be a call to a function, and that it has to be a function or a reference to a function.
 Why then does a function call work in this case?

 Vorhin haben wir gesagt, dass ein Event Handler kein Funktionsaufruf sein darf, sondern es eine Funktion oder ein Verweis auf eine Funktion sein muss.
-Warum funktionier hier ein Funktionsaufruf trotzdem?
+Warum funktioniert hier ein Funktionsaufruf trotzdem?

 > When the component is rendered, the following function gets executed: